rafaarraez/nest-api-test/README.md

 For the database we need PostgreSQL.

-Before starting the application you need to define an .env file in the root folder with the following environment variables.
+First of all, we must create an .env file in the root folder of the project with the following environment variables:

 ```
 PORT=